aloladze88-afk/ai-agents-intro/README.md

 ## Task 5: Practice Designer Agent

+> **Current implementation note:** Task 5 originally inserted the exercise by replacing a placeholder section.
+Task 7 now extracts the specialised exercise and assembles the entire Markdown document in one place.

 A multi-agent system is useful when different parts of the work have different responsibilities.
 The Explainer Agent focuses on explaining a topic, while the Practice Designer Agent focuses only on creating a suitable exercise.